CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 ## Day 9: Audiomoth and Camera Recovery (7/16/2026)
 In the morning, we split into our groups and retrieved the audiomoths and cameras we had set out during the previous days hikes.
 Team #3, my team, had ours on Big Tree Loop, so hiked and retrieved the tools.
 During retrieval, we encountered a long black snake sprawled in the middle of the walkway; it was not aggressive and slithered away upon our presence.
 We reviewed our data: One of our cameras captured 2 pumas, and the audiomoths captured a wide range of birds.
 The rest of the day was dedicated to group work.

+*I didn't get any pictures this day, so here's a screenshot of the program we use instead. :)*

 ## Day 10: Coffee Tour, Data Science Lecture #4  (7/17/2026)

 ## Day 11: Cascado Trail, Data Science Lecture #5  (7/18/2026)

 ## Day 12: Heading Home (7/19/2026)